PDTrentham/Tailwind-CSS/README.md

 Then I created a gallery page with a background gradient going from a dark emerald to a lighter emerald with bordered images in a row along the page.

-The site can be viewed in browser by opening "home.html".
+The site can be viewed in browser by opening "home".

-<a href="home.html">Home</a>
+<a href="Tailwind CSS Practical/home.html">Home</a>